-sampleapp This directory contains the sample application included with Policy Agent 2.2.
-This application is extremely useful.
-Not only does it demonstrate configuration options and features, but the application can be used to test if an agent is running.
-Use the sample application that comes with the agent or build the application from scratch.
-Find instructions for building, deploying, and running this application at the following location: PolicyAgent-base/sampleapp/readme.txt The full path to the sample application is as follows: PolicyAgent-base/sampleapp/dist/agentsample.ear For more information about the sample application, see "The Sample Application" on page 31. bin This directory contains the agentadmin script for the agent bits.
-You will use this script a great deal.
-For details about the tasks performed with this script, see "Role of the agentadmin Program in a J2EE Agent for Policy Agent 2.2" on page 37. etc This directory contains the agent application (agentapp.war) file, which is deployed during the agent installation.
-This application helps the agent perform certain housekeeping tasks. logs This directory contains various log files, including log files created when you issue the agentadmin command.
+This directory contains the agentapp file (specifically, the agentapp.war or agentapp.ear file), which has to be deployed after installation is complete.
+This application helps the agent perform certain housekeeping tasks.

+This directory contains various log files, including log files created when you issue the agentadmin command.

 This directory also contains the installation log file.
 For the 2.2 release of Policy Agent, log information is stored in the installation log file after you install a J2EE agent instance.
+The following is the location of this log file:

+PolicyAgent-base/logs/audit/install.log

-The following is the location of this log file: PolicyAgent-base/logs/audit/install.log lib The lib directory has a list of all the agent libraries that are used by the installer as well as the agent run time.
+The lib directory has a list of all the agent libraries that are used by the installer as well as the agent run time.

-specific locale information pertaining to the specific agent. data This directory has all the installer specific data.
+This directory has all the agent installer information as well as agent run time specific locale information pertaining to the specific agent.

+data This directory has all the installer specific data.

 Caution - Do not edit any of the files in the data directory under any circumstance.
-If this directory or any of its content loses data integrity, the agentadmin program cannot function normally. agent_001 The full path for this directory is as follows: PolicyAgent-base/AgentInstance-Dir where AgentInstance-Dir refers to an agent instance directory, which in this case is agent_001.
+If this directory or any of its content loses data integrity, the agentadmin program cannot function normally.

+Agent_001 The full path for this directory is as follows:

+PolicyAgent-base/AgentInstance-Dir

+where AgentInstance-Dir refers to an agent instance directory, which in this case is Agent 001.

 Note - This directory does not exist until you successfully install the first instance of a J2EE agent.
-Once you have successfully executed one run of the agentadmin install command, an agent specific directory, agent_00x is created in the Policy Agent base directory.
+Once you have successfully executed one run of the agentadmin --install command, an agent specific directory, Agent_00x is created in the Policy Agent base directory.
 This directory is uniquely tied to an instance of the deployment container, such as an application server instance.
-Depending on the number of times the agentadmininstall command is run, the number that replaces the x in the agent_00x directory name will vary.
-After you successfully install the first instance of a J2EE agent, an agent instance directory named agent_001 appears in the Policy Agent base directory.
-The path to this directory is as follows: PolicyAgent-base/agent_001 The next installation of the agent creates an agent instance directory named agent_002.
+Depending on the number of times the agentadmin --install command is run, the number that replaces the x in the Agent_00x directory name will vary.

+After you successfully install the first instance of a J2EE agent, an agent instance directory named Agent_001 appears in the Policy Agent base directory.
+The path to this directory is as follows:

+PolicyAgent-base/Agent_001

+The next installation of the agent creates an agent instance directory named Agent_002.
 The directories for uninstalled agents are not automatically removed.
-Therefore, if agent_001 and agent_002 are uninstalled, the next agent instance directory is agent_003.
+Therefore, if Agent_001 and Agent_002 are uninstalled, the next agent instance directory is Agent_003.

 Agent instance directories contain directories named config and logs.

 Note - When a J2EE agent is uninstalled, the config directory is removed from the agent instance directory but the logs directory still exists.

-Example of an Agent Instance (agent_001) Directory logs config logs Two sub odirectories exist within this directory as follows: audit This directory contains the local audit trail for the agent instance. debug This directory has all the agent-specific debug information.
-When the agent runs in full debug mode, this directory stores all the debug files that are generated by the agent code.
-Note - Agent-specific debug information is not stored in this directory when the J2EE agent and Access Manager are installed on the same deployment container.
-However, the J2EE agent and Access Manager must both support the same deployment container for this coexistence scenario to apply.
-When this coexistence applies, the debug information is stored in the following Access Manager directory: /var/opt/SUNWam/debug config This directory contains the J2EE agent AMAgent.properties configuration file that is specific to the agent instance.
-Each J2EE agent can be configured by a unique instance of the J2EE agent AMAgent.properties configuration file.
-This file holds the key to the agent behavior at runtime.

-The following table is an example of the contents of an agent instance, such as agent_001, directory.
+The following table is an example of the contents of an agent instance, such as Agent_001, directory.